crowdsecurity/hub/parsers/s01-parse/timokoessler/gitlab-logs.md

 Parser for [GitLab](https://about.gitlab.com) Logs.
-Tested with the Omnibus package v14.9.
+Tested with the Omnibus package v14 and v15.

 Example acquisition for a log file:
 ```yaml